Rotherham

-Rotherham (/ˈrɒðərəm/ RODH-ər-əm) is a market town in South Yorkshire, England.
-It lies at the confluence of the River Rother, from which the town gets its name, and the River Don.
-It is the largest settlement of the Metropolitan Borough of Rotherham.
+Rotherham (Note: Pronounced /ˈrɒðərəm/ RODH-ər-əm, locally /ˈrɒðrəm/ RODH-əm) is a market town in South Yorkshire, England.
+It lies at the confluence of the River Rother, from which the town takes its name, and the River Don.
+It is the largest settlement in the Metropolitan Borough of Rotherham.

 Before the Industrial Revolution, traditional industries included farming, glass making and flour milling.
 In the late 18th and 19th centuries, Rotherham became known for its coal mining and, later, steel industries.
 The town's historic county is Yorkshire, and Rotherham was once part of the West Riding of Yorkshire.
 In 1974, this administrative county was abolished during a reorganisation of local government.
-Subsequently, Rotherham became part of the county of South Yorkshire, where it makes up one of four metropolitan boroughs.
+Subsequently, Rotherham became part of South Yorkshire, where it forms one of four metropolitan boroughs.